 What is a Bokken?

-Bokken, as you may expect, were first designed to inflict less damage on opponents while training and used by real samurai warriors, back in the Japanese feudal era.
+Bokken, as you may expect, was first designed to inflict less damage on opponents while training and used by real samurai warriors back in the Japanese feudal era.
 Still, these wooden swords can become a lethal weapon within the hands of a highly trained expert.

 Records have been found explaining how the bokken practice swords were being used as tools for training in the Edo period, before the Meiji era of Japan.

-Nowadays only four workshops, located in Miyakanojo (Japan), are manufacturing the standard bokken that are mostly used in Aikido and Kendo, since the 1950s, for it was when first ever standardized bokken wooden sword was created.
+Nowadays, only four workshops, located in Miyakanojo (Japan), are manufacturing the standard bokken that is mostly used in Aikido and Kendo, since the 1950s, for it was when first ever standardized bokken wooden sword was created.

 Different Types of Wooden Swords for Sale